 The terms silos and hoppers are often used interchangeably, although there are distinct differences between these two bulk solids handling equipment.
 Watch this video on silos vs hoppers.

-Conveyors are used to transport materials or goods.
+Conveyors are used to transport bulk materials or goods.
 Most conveyors still use the traditional belt design.
 Some applications use pulleys or buckets or have cleated surfaces to keep materials secure or evenly spaced.

-When choosing the right conveyor (or any bulk solids handling equipment), users must consider the material’s dimensions, weight, and fragility, as well as the plant environment like risk for corrosion and available space.
+When choosing the right conveyor (or any bulk solids handling equipment), users must consider the bulk material’s dimensions, weight, and fragility, as well as the plant environment like risk for corrosion and available space.

-Conveyors and other bulk solids handling equipment used for transporting materials such as bucket elevators will always have a risk for material spills.
+Conveyors and other bulk solids material handling equipment used for transporting materials such as bucket elevators will always have a risk for material spills.
 This typically occurs when one of the parts malfunction and cause the conveyor to run faster or slower than intended.

 A DAZIC Zero Speed Switch can be installed into the conveyor or transport system to detect abnormal speeds and signal the operator before a spill occurs.